opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

             >>> dp.enable_features("contrib")

-To get started, we’ll recreate the Context from the `tabular data introduction <index.rst>`__.
+To get started, we’ll load data and recreate the Context from the `tabular data introduction <index.rst>`__.

 .. tab-set::